chrisiacovella/simple_signac_workflow/README.md

 # simple signac workflow

 This repository provides a simple example of using [MoSDeF](https://github.com/mosdef-hub) and [Signac/Signac-flow](https://docs.signac.io/en/latest/index.html) with GROMACS.
-Note this was updated to work with the syntax changes for deecorators that came with 0.23 in signac-flow.
+Note this was updated to work with the syntax changes for decorators that came with [0.23 in signac-flow](https://docs.signac.io/projects/flow/en/latest/changes.html#id12).

-Note, if you want a version that does not include support for the SLURM queuing system  on Rahman, check out the [Basic release](https://github.com/chrisiacovella/simple_signac_workflow/tree/Basic).

 The main branch includes support for slurm on Rahman.
 To use this code on Rahman, you'll need to load the Anaconda module first.
-Note, selection of the appropriate gromacs module (in this case 2020.6) is set in the run function in the project.py file.
+Note, selection of the appropriate GROMACS module (in this case 2020.6) is set in the run function in the project.py file.

 ```